gas meters can measure CCF MCF and Therms

 The therm is the industry standard used by almost all natural gas providers across the country.

 In some parts of the country, gas companies have traditionally used CCF and MCF as their unit of measurement.
-This didn’t affect the price of their gas.
-It is simply a different way for them to measure, much like the imperial vs. metric system.

 How to Convert Between Units of Gas